 The Ultimate Kauai Travel Guide, Updated 2022

-Kauai is known as the Garden Isle, and for good reason - it's lush greenery and rugged coastline make for some of the most scenic spots in the world.
+Kauai is known as the Garden Isle, and for good reason - its lush greenery and rugged coastline make for some of the most scenic spots in the world.
 If you love to hike or backpack, few destinations can match the magnificence of Kauai’s abundant trails and footpaths.
 Between the unique coastal geography, tropical vegetation and resounding sense of adventure, attractions like the Kalalau Trail and Na Pali Coast are among the best exploratory experiences in the world.

-We’ll cover trails and tons of other adventures in this guide, as well as everything else you might need to plan your trip to Kauai; from the best places to lodge and eat, to budget planning and money-saving tips.
+We’ll cover trails and many other adventures in this guide, as well as everything else you might need to plan your trip to Kauai; from the best places to lodge and eat, to budget planning and money-saving tips.
 And, if you’re looking for further guidance, Shaka Guide offers four audio driving tours in Kauai covering every corner of the island.

 There are five distinct regions of Kauai: